topherguray/oracle-livelabs_security/database/advanced/advanced-security/data-redaction/data-redaction.md

 Watch a preview of "*Livelabs - Oracle ASO (Transparent Data Encryption & Data Redaction) (May 2022)*" [](youtube:JflshZKgxYs)

 ### Objectives
-Dynamically redact sensitive data preventing it from being displayed outside the application
+**Testing** Dynamically redact sensitive data preventing it from being displayed outside the application

 ### Prerequisites
 This lab assumes you have: